meliton/Debian-Headless-Recipes/003 - File Server/README.md

 # 003 - File Server using SAMBA
-Recipe to install a file server using samba on bare metal or a virtual machine.<br>
+Recipe to install a file server using SAMBA on bare metal or a virtual machine.<br>

 ### Prerequisites
 Follow the instructions for `001 - Debian GNU Core Headless Server` before continuing.<br>